-been agreed by the social care worker.
+requiring an apology.
+149(4)(d) - persons SCW must disclose details of undertakings to Welsh Ministers Regs This power enables Welsh Ministers to prescribe persons SCW is required to disclose details of undertakings to.
+Undertakings are a form of disposal a fitness to practise panel can agrees with a registered person.
+If such an undertaking is agreed employers and persons who engage social care workers must be advised of the details of what has been agreed by the social care worker.
 This provides flexibility in relation to which persons are provided with details in order that SCW can adapt in light of experience or as the system evolves particularly if new categories of workers are registered with the SCW.
-163(1) - designate regulated activities and make prohibition orders Welsh Ministers Regs The Welsh Ministers need the ability to designate activities which are to be regulated under Part 8, which are likely to be subject to change depending on how the sector evolves and develops as new models of care emerge.
+Negative This detail is relatively minor in the overall legislative scheme.
+164(1) - designate regulated activities and make prohibition orders Welsh Ministers Regs The Welsh Ministers need the ability to designate activities which are to be regulated under Part 8, which are likely to be subject to change depending on how the sector evolves and develops as new models of care emerge.
 Affirmative The main purpose of the powers is to enable the Welsh Ministers to confer further significant powers on themselves.
-163(2) - prescribe descriptions of social care workers and activities which may be regarded as an activity for the purposes of regulated activities Welsh Ministers Regs This power fleshes out the detail of those activities which can be designated as a regulated activity for the purposes of Part 8.
+164(2) - prescribe descriptions of social care workers and activities which may be regarded as an activity for the purposes of regulated activities Welsh Ministers Regs This power fleshes out the detail of those activities which can be designated as a regulated activity for the purposes of Part 8.
 The activities are likely to be subject to change depending on how the sector evolves and develops as new models of care emerge.
 The Welsh Ministers need to be able to respond to such changes and designate particular activities or practising as particular descriptions of social care workers as regulated activities.
 Affirmative The main purpose of the powers is to enable the Welsh Ministers to confer further significant powers on themselves.
-164(2)(a)(b) - offences which give rise to making prohibition orders Welsh Ministers Regs This power fleshes out the details of the conditions which give rise to making a prohibition order and enables Welsh Ministers to set out those offences or cautions which will trigger the making of an order.
-It is important to retain flexibility to update offences in order to reflect range of regulated activities.
-Negative This detail is relatively minor in the overall legislative scheme.
-166 - when prohibition orders take affect and review Welsh Ministers Regs This power fleshes out the detail of when orders take affect, the review procedure and information that must be published about orders.
-Negative This detail is relatively minor in the overall legislative scheme.
-168(1) - appeals Welsh Ministers Regs This power fleshes out the detail in relation to appeals.
-Negative This detail is relatively minor in the overall legislative scheme.
-169(3) - offences Welsh Regs The Welsh Ministers need flexibility to create Affirmative The powers create unusual criminal
+165(2)(a)(b) - offences which give rise to making prohibition orders Welsh Ministers Regs This power fleshes out the details of the conditions which give rise to making a prohibition order and enables Welsh Ministers to set out those offences or cautions which will trigger the making of an order.
+It is important to retain flexibility to update offences in order to reflect range of regulated Affirmative Whilst this detail is relatively minor in the overall legislative scheme, the detail of these Regulations has been identified as one which should be subject to the full scrutiny of the Assembly.